statue Svelte Themes

 Local Testing

-• Run npm pack to compile your project into a local package.
+• Run npm pack to produce a local package tarball.

 License